 As my good friend, the late James Thompson once wrote, “Finns do everything in silence.”

-TH: Was it a difficult decision to leave Finland?
+WW: Was it a difficult decision to leave Finland?

 Gareth: Initially the thought of leaving Finland seemed difficult.